List of content you will read in this article:

 The system would then prompt you for your username.
 When you execute this command, the system will run the ls (list the directory contents) command for the defined account.

 Enter the following to use a new shell or operating environment:

 In Z shell, this command creates a root user account.

 In the Same Environment, Use a Different User

 With the –p alternative, you can hold the current user account's environment:

 su –p [other_user_name]

-$HOME command to show the directory you're operating in to ensure you're still in the same home environment.
+Use the echo $HOME command to show the directory you're operating in to ensure you're still in the same home environment.